Julietbobo/Call-Center-Data-Analysis/README.md

 8. [Recommendation](#recommendation)

 ### Project Scope
-The data coovers only the month of October 2020 with over 32,000 rows of data.
+The data covers only the month of October 2020 with over 32,000 rows of data.
 ### Data Source
 The data is an excel file sourced from a youtube channel; Call Center.xls
 ### Project Tools